Kfire08/Invoice-manager/README.md

 # It is a full stack Invoice Management Application using
 Java, JDBC, HTML, CSS, JSP/Servlets and JavaScript.

-It is a Receivables Dashboard used to,/
+It is a Receivables Dashboard used to,\
 ● Visualize Data in the form of a table.
 ● Perform Searching operations on the invoices.
 ● Modify data in the editable fields of the grid.